gparraMstr/censys-assessment/README.md

 10. **Configuration Management**:
 Implement a more robust configuration management strategy for handling environment variables securely across different environments (development, staging, production).

+11. **Internationalization**:
+Add functionality to translate descriptors to other languages.

 ---
 ---